-33.5.1.Elimination
+46.5.
+Elimination

-For races comprising 4 or more heats in the first round when at his/her starting signal, and one minute prior, any part of one or more competitor's board, rig or body is identified in a triangle between the two ends of the start line and the first mark, the race committee shall as soon as possible give a general recall by displaying the code flag "First Substitute".
-The identified sailor (s) shall be disqualified for that heat.
-These disqualified competitors must be hailed or listed on a board and must leave the course area immediately.
-They are prohibited to join a re-start of the heat/race.
-If the heat/race is subsequently recalled, postponed or abandoned and is sailed later, these competitor(s) may not start and remain disqualified.
+For heats comprising 4 or more heats in the first round when at his/her starting signal, and one minute prior, any part of one or more competitor's board, rig or body is identified in a triangle between the two ends of the start line and the first mark, the sport committee shall as soon as possible give a general recall by displaying the code flag "First Substitute".
+The identified sailor (s) shall be disgualified for that heat.
+These disgualified competitors must be hailed or listed on a board and must leave the course area immediately.
+They are prohibited to join a re-start of the heat.
+If the heat is subsequently recalled, abandoned and sailed later. these postponed or is competitor(s) may not start and remain disqualified.
 Premature starts shall not be protested by the competitors.

-33.6.
+46.6.
 Abandonment

-33.6.1.
-If the Race Committee is not able to identify, even with the help of a recording device, the premature starter/s, then the heat/race may also be abandoned and re-sailed.
-This abandonment may be announced at any time after the start, i.e. even after finish of the heat/race.
-The abandonment shall be signalled by the N-flag and/or by announcement ashore.
+46.6.1.
+If the Sport Committee is not able to identify, even with the help of a recording device, the premature starter/s, then the heat may also be abandoned and re-sailed.
+This abandonment may be announced at any time after the start, i.e. even after the end of the heat.
+The abandonment shall be signaled by the N-flag and/or by announcement ashore.

-a) An abandoned heat/race shall be re-sailed immediately or rescheduled.
+(a) An abandoned heat shall be re-sailed immediately or rescheduled.

-b) Any sailors in that heat/race shall have to accept these circumstances, even though some may have started correctly.
+(b) Any sailors in that heat shall have to accept these circumstances, even though some may have started correctly.

-c) Following a general recall and exactly one minute after the recall flag "First Substitute" has been lowered, accompanied by a sound signal, a new preparatory signal (Yellow Flag) shall be given.
+(c) Following a general recall and exactly one minute after the recall flag "First Substitute" has been lowered, accompanied by a sound signal, a new preparatory signal (Yellow Flag) shall be given.

-33.7.
-Postponing and abandoning a race
+46.7.
+Postponing and abandoning a heat

-33.7.1.
-The Race Committee may
+46.7.1.
+The Sport Committee may

-(a) before the starting signal, postpone a race for any reason
+(a) before the starting signal, postpone the heat for any reason.

-(b) after the starting signal, abandon a race or heat because of insufficient wind, or because a mark is missing or has shifted, or because the course is incorrectly laid, or for other reasons directly affecting the fairness of the competition.
+(b) After the starting signal, abandon a heat or heat because of insufficient wind, or because a mark is missing or has shifted, or because the course is incorrectly laid, or for other reasons directly affecting the fairness of the competition.
 The time limit for any such abandonment is 15 minutes after the first finisher.

-(c) postpone or abandon a race at any time for safety reasons.
+(c) postpone or abandon a heat at any time for safety reasons.

-33.7.2.
+46.7.2.
 Postponement

-A postponement must be signalled by the raising of the "Answering Pendant" over the committee boat or station, accompanied by two sound signals.
+A postponement must be signaled by the raising of the "Answering Pendant" over the committee boat or station, accompanied by two sound signals.
 After a postponement the ordinary starting signals in accordance with Rule 18.2.1 are used.
 The postponement signal shall be lowered, accompanied by a sound signal, one minute before the new preparatory signal or warning signal (Rule 18.2.1) is made.

-33.7.3.
+46.7.3.
 Abandonment

-(a) Raising of code flag "N," accompanied by three sound signals, means: "Present race(s) is/are abandoned."
+(a) Raising of code flag "N," accompanied by three sound signals, means: "Present heat(s) is/are abandoned."

-(b) Raising of code flags "N" over "X" with three sound signals, means: "Present race(s) is/are abandoned and will shortly be re-sailed.
+(b) Raising of code flags "N" over "X" with three sound signals, means: "Present heats(s) is/are abandoned and will shortly be re-sailed.
 The warning signal will be made one minute after this signal is lowered."

-(c) The raising of code flag "N" over "F," accompanied by three sound signals, shall mean: "Only the present women's race is abandoned."
+(c) The raising of the code flag "N" over "F," accompanied by three sound signals, shall mean: "Only the present women's heat is abandoned."

-(d) The raising of code flag "N" over "G," accompanied by three sound signals, shall mean: "Only the present men's race is abandoned."
+(d) The raising of the code flag "N" over "G," accompanied by three sound signals, shall mean: "Only the present men's heat is abandoned."

-(e) Raising of code flags "N" over "Answering Pendant," with three sound signals, means: "Present race(s) is/are abandoned, return to shore immediately to receive information regarding further activity."
+(e) Raising of code flags "N" over "Answering Pendant," with three sound signals, means: "Present heat(s) is/are abandoned, return to shore immediately to receive information regarding further activity."